-Make sure you have a complete view of your cardholder data environment (CDE) infrastructure so you can see where cardholder data is present and how it is protected.
-If you outsource any part of your payment acceptance activity, you’ll want to work with your vendors to ensure their infrastructures are also reflected in your diagram.
+Ensure you have a complete view of your Cardholder Data Environment (CDE) infrastructure to see where cardholder data is present and how it is protected.
+If you outsource any part of your payment acceptance activity, you’ll want to work with your vendors to ensure their infrastructure is reflected in your diagram.

-You also need to understand how your cardholder data is processed and flows through your CDE infrastructure.
+You must also understand how your cardholder data is processed and flows through your CDE infrastructure.

-It’s critical to know which applications or tools have access to your CDE, even if they don’t actually process cardholder data (i.e., internal firewalls, third-party encryption tools, etc.)
+Knowing which applications or tools can access your CDE, even if they don’t process cardholder data (i.e., internal firewalls, third-party encryption tools, etc.)

 Ensure that the necessary controls are in place when you submit your annual SAQ.
-Using a GRC tool will allow you to easily track your testing and identify issues and solutions for remediation, as well as provide real-time reporting on status.
+Using a GRC tool will allow you to easily track your testing, identify issues and solutions for remediation, and provide real-time reporting on status.

 Document any hardware and software you are utilizing, including version details and any current patches you are running.